intelops/external-docs/content/capten/1.0.0/3-setup/capten-tekton/_index.en.md

 * Use the already created **tekton-pipelines** namespace for the creation of pipeline.

-* Create a Clustersecretstore from the yaml given below.Replace the server with the url which can be obtained from the **kubectl** command given below.
+* Create a secretstore from the yaml given below.Replace the server with the url which can be obtained from the **kubectl** command given below.

   ```bash
   kubectl get ingress -n capten